Realizing that you no longer can trust your productivity software is a nightmare. This is the story of why I moved from IQTell to Todoist.

 In June 2016, Ran Flam, the founder of IQTell, announced that he would like to create a place for IQTell fans to “spread the word.”
 Somewhat doubtful, I flagged my interest and was soon invited to “IQTell Aficionados” on #Slack.

-I newer understood the intention of this.
+I never understood the intention of this.
 After nine months of inactivity, he expected people to promote the software, to go online and preach the gospel…?
 I think most people felt like me.
 The last activity in this group was 29 July 2016.

 From silence to censorship

 Almost in desperation, I reached out to Ran Flam and told him how I felt.
 I did this via email, not wanting to publicize my feelings.
-I told him about how IQTell was the hub of my life, how shocked, and later relieved I was by the news, and how the latest silence was making me questioning if I could trust the company.
+I told him about how IQTell was the hub of my life, how shocked, and later relieved I was by the news, and how the latest silence was making me question if I could trust the company.

 To put it very diplomatically, his answer surprised me.
 As he specifically asked me not to publicize his response, I will not do that, but what he basically told me was this: They were putting all of their efforts into building an outstanding email application.
 My mistrust of the company was bordering on rudeness, and he took this as “a personal and unjust insult.”

 Needless to say, this made my alarm bells go off.
 It was like he did not understand that people were using IQTell for much more than email.
 He did not understand how the public perception was formed by his total lack of communication.
 My instinct was to run, and I did.
-I then realized that my move from IQTell to Todoist wold be permanent.
+I then realized that my move from IQTell to Todoist would be permanent.

 I’m not the only one to react to IQTells style of communication.
 People that participated in the beta for the new design was quite surprised after receiving an email with the following instruction in bold: